valeriavidelam/valeriavidelam/README.md

 Compulsive writer, digital woman nomad from birth.
 <br>
 🇨🇱 - Actually I'm student in Laboratoria/Bootcamp, from Chile. <br>
-📷  - Also, I'm Filmmaker and photographer so, if you want you can see my web about it  [HERE](https://www.valeriavidela.cl)
+📷  - Also I'm Filmmaker and photographer so if you want you can see my other projects about this [HERE](https://www.valeriavidela.cl)
 <br>
-I think that the most important thing here is the passion that I give to everything that I love, so I'm open to learning anything! 🌱
+I am constantly learning about programming so I that the most important thing here to me is the passion that I give to everything that I love, so I'm open to learning anything! 🌱